Hawke's Bay state highways to be renamed

 The decision has been made to switch the names of the two state highways to reduce confusion, given the expressway is the main "spine" of Hawke's Bay's transport network.

-"The opportunity to renumber the state highways has arisen through the exchange of State Highway 2 Meeanee Quay and Pandora Road becoming a local road under Napier City Council's authority, and Prebensen Drive becoming a state highway under the Transport Agency's authority."
+"The opportunity to renumber the state highways has arisen through the exchange of SH2 Meeanee Quay and Pandora Rd becoming a local road under Napier City Council's authority, and Prebensen Drive becoming a state highway under the Transport Agency's authority."

-From August 1, the entirely of the Hawke's Bay expressway will become known as State Highway 2 and the former State Highway 2 between Napier and Hastings (also known as the Coastal Route) will become State Highway 51.
+From August 1, the entirety of the Hawke's Bay expressway will become known as SH2 and the former SH2 between Napier and Hastings (also known as the Coastal Route) will become SH51.

 Most people will be unaffected by the changes, except for landowners in two areas north and south of Clive, where the name of the road is currently the state highway number.